 Snowflake is a true multi-cloud data platform.
 They are able to offer their customers High Availability and secure data across 3 Clouds and in multiple Regions.
 Snowflake is available on AWS, Azure, and the Google Cloud Platform.

-Snowflake’s unique architecture and the flexibility of the cloud has meant that customers can use Snowflake across many use cases and workloads in their business.
+Snowflake’s unique architecture and the flexibility of the cloud have meant that customers can use Snowflake across many use cases and workloads in their business.

 Customers are also able to share their data securely across their businesses and also with external data partners using the Snowflake Data Exchange.
 This greatly enhances their own datasets to then run more advanced and complex Data Analytics for Data science use cases.